HanaSabih/the-meal/README.md

 <!-- To run tests, run the following command: -->

 '$npm run test' in your terminal.
 Tests will be run on the comments and items counter functions.
+'$npm start' to run the webpack live server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>